duneanalytics/docs/sharing/embeds/webpages.md

 ---
-description: You can embedd Dune's Visualizations on most Websites with ease.
+description: You can embed Dune's Visualizations on most Websites with ease.
 ---

 # Webpages